 The Minnesota Orchestra strives to make its performances accessible to all patrons.
-Following is a description of available services and amenities for patrons with special needs.
+Following is a description of available services and amenities.
 Please contact Ticket Services with questions or to make advance arrangements.

 Parking and Drop Off Locations